 ‘Please join us’ invite was a dream come true for great CEO and founder Dean Robertson

 “Never buy the “basic” drinks package for a team event” – Dean Robertson

-One member of The Growth Faculty who shows all the characteristics of a great CEO is the inimitable Dean Robertson, founder and former CEO of Microsoft partner Mexia, and now Partner, Platform Engineering, at Deloitte Australia.
+One member of The Growth Faculty who has every characteristic that makes a great CEO is the inimitable Dean Robertson, founder of early stage start-up Nooli.
+We spoke to him when he was moving from being founder and former CEO of Microsoft partner Mexia to Partner, Platform Engineering, at Deloitte Australia.

 In late 2018, his whole team at Mexia was invited to join Deloitte, who were clearly impressed with their strength in cloud-based technology transformation, their ranking in the Top 10 Best Places to Work in Australia, and their being named Microsoft Partner of the Year.

 Dean says it was a ‘dream come true’.
 Here, Dean shares 10 important behaviours for leaders, what makes a good CEO, and a high stakes decision he made in 2015.

 GF: What's a story from your early days as an entrepreneur?